MASDXI/besu-sample-networks/README.md

 **Testing Privacy between Orion nodes**

-Install [Nodejs](https://nodejs.org/en/download/) and then follow the [eeajs-multinode-example](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/eeajs-Multinode-example/) which deploys an `EventEmitter` contract and then sends a couple of Private Transaction from Node1 -> Node2 (& vice versa) with an arbitrary value (1000).
+ติดตั้ง [Nodejs](https://nodejs.org/en/download/) and then follow the [eeajs-multinode-example](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/eeajs-Multinode-example/) which deploys
+an `EventEmitter` contract and then sends a couple of Private Transaction from Node1 -> Node2 (& vice versa) with an arbitrary value (1000).

 At the end of both transactions, it then reads all three Orion nodes to check the value at an address, and you should observe